SOFTWARE ENGINEER FAST STATS

 Top software engineer skills

-Computer programming - deep knowledge of building scalable and cloud-based platforms, multiple programming languages, multiple software development methodologies, automated testing, and open source tools
+Computer programming - deep knowledge of building scalable and cloud-based platforms, multiple programming languages, multiple software development methodologies, automated testing services, and open source tools

 Communication - strong written and verbal communication to deliver client needs to creative development and programming teams, identifying and confirming requirements from clients, gathering client or organizational needs to build IT infrastructure